illinoistech-itm/jhajek/itmo-340-540/project/questions.md

         Domain Name Server: XXX.XXX.XXX.XXX
     Option: (3) Router
         Length: 4
-        Router: 172.16.0.1
+        Router: XXX.XXX.XXX.XXX
     Option: (1) Subnet Mask
         Length: 4
         Subnet Mask: XXX.XXX.XXX.XXX
 </pre>

-Complete this table with the values that you provided in the above packets
+Complete this table with the values that the DHCP server has provided to Computer A in the previous traces (4 XXXs in all).

 Computer A
 | Field | Value |